 After this, reconnect your external hard drive to the computer and check if you can use it again.

-If all else fails, the last option is to contact either the manufacturer of the hard drive or a local disk repair center for help.
-If the physical disk is damaged in some way or the firmware is outdated, then they may be able to help.
+If all else fails, the last option is to contact either the manufacturer of the hard drive or a local disk repair center for help, as they may be able to assist with damaged physical disks or outdated firmware.

 If you're only interested in saving the data on the drive, then either may be able to assist you, plus you can contact Qiling Data Recovery service to talk to one of our technicians.

-Consult with Qiling Data Recovery Experts for one-on-one manual recovery service.
-We could offer the following services after FREE diagnosis
+Consult with Qiling Data Recovery Experts for a one-on-one manual recovery service, which includes the following services after a FREE diagnosis.

-The methods offered in this article can also be applied to repair and fix SD cards, memory cards, USB drives, flash drives, or hard drive partitions displaying similar issues.
+The methods provided in this article can also be applied to repair and fix various types of storage devices, including SD cards, memory cards, USB drives, flash drives, and hard drive partitions, which are experiencing similar problems.

-It's recommended that you regularly create extra backups of your files to another secure location, with cloud storage services being an excellent and affordable option.
-But, if disaster should befall your drive, always remember that Deep Data Recovery is on hand to help.
+It's recommended that you regularly create extra backups of your files to another secure location, such as using cloud storage services, and if disaster strikes, consider Deep Data Recovery for assistance.